potato77/study_git/readme.txt

-These is a new dev branch.
+These is a master dev branch.